 This has brought about new herding business opportunities in the south which is obviously now favourable for cattle herding.
 Unfortunately, the state governments and business communities in the southern states are yet to notice or take advantage of the opportunities by starting ranches in their communities.

-The beef protein market in the country is underserved especially in the south and there is opportunity for entrepreneurs to establish ranches integrated with beef and milk processing plants around major cities especially in the south.
+The beef protein market in the country is underserved especially in the south and there is an opportunity for entrepreneurs to establish ranches integrated with beef and milk processing plants around major cities especially in the south.

-Lagos for instance is a very big market for beef.
+Lagos, for instance, is a very big market for beef.
 It is the largest city in the country with a population of 21 million people (2016 est).
 According to Lai Omotola, the CEO of CFL Group, in an interview with Thisday, about 4,000 cows are slaughtered daily in Lagos, alone.
 He pointed out that a certain big retail outlet slaughters 400 cows daily and still don’t have enough to service their customers.

-The Southern part of Nigeria, with a large cattle demand has not been keen in venturing into its production as they perceive cattle herding as a nomadic venture meant for northerners.
-In the south of the country cattle herding is seen more as a Fulani culture and less as a business for a southerner.
+The Southern part of Nigeria, with a large cattle demand, has not been keen in venturing into its production as they perceive cattle herding as a nomadic venture meant for northerners.
+In the south of the country, cattle herding is seen more as a Fulani culture and less as a business for a southerner.

 There is a need for a discussion in the public domain on the need to invest in ranches in the south.
-This is can help change the mind-set in the south.
+This is can help change the mindset in the south.
 The government and business communities in the southern states should disrupt the cattle herding industry by investing in ranches in their states.
 This will boost the economy of the states, discourage open grazing and herdsmen-farmer clashes currently ravaging the country.